 - 1 tablespoon lemon juice or as needed

-- Prepare 9×5 loaf pan by lining with parchment paper, leaving longer parchment paper handles on the sides so that it is easier to pull out the loaves.
-Preheat oven to 185°C (365°F).
+- Prepare 9"×5" loaf pan by lining with parchment paper, leaving longer parchment paper handles on the sides so that it is easier to pull out the loaves.
+Preheat oven to 365°F, (185°C).

-- Whisk together eggs and sugar until combined.
-Add the salt, butter, vegetable oil, vanilla, buttermilk, and lemon juice and zest.
-Whisk until combined.3 large eggs, ⅔ cup granulated sugar, ⅛ teaspoon sea salt, ½ cup butter, ¼ cup vegetable oil, 2 teaspoon pure vanilla extract, ¾ cup buttermilk, 1 lemon
+- Add salt, butter, vegetable oil, vanilla, buttermilk, and lemon juice.
+Whisk until combined.⅛ teaspoon sea salt, ½ cup butter, ¼ cup vegetable oil, 2 teaspoons pure vanilla extract, ¾ cup buttermilk, 3 tablespoons lemon juice

 - Sift flour, baking powder, and baking soda into the bowl.
 Fold until almost fully incorporated.2 ¾ cups all purpose flour, ¼ teaspoon baking soda, 2 teaspoon baking powder

 - In a separate bowl coat raspberries in 1 teaspoon flour.1 teaspoon all purpose flour, 6 oz raspberries

 - Pour into prepared loaf pan and smooth the top.
 Tap on counter a few times to remove large air pockets.